rednafi/brisk-bash/README.md

     ```bash
     #!/bin/bash

-    echo "Enter two numbers and the intented operation:
+    echo "Enter two numbers and the intended operation:
     * for addition, write add
     * for subtraction, write sub
     * for multiplication, write mul